 provide reassurance and confidence that she runs a successful practice.
 The

-information has been collected over a three year period.
+information has been collected over a six year period.

 Those who have attended her private

-from 6 years in schools) and there is fairly much an equal split between
+practice range from age 5-63 years and there is fairly much an equal split between

 Most of you refer yourself to counselling,

-however nearly a fifth are referred by a family member.
+however over a quarter of you are referred by a family member.

 counselling previously and some are currently on medication to help with their